-Built in 1975, by Bollinger Machine Shop of Lockport, Louisiana (hull #91) as the Captain Martin.
+Built in 1975, by the Bollinger Machine Shop of Lockport, Louisiana (hull #91) as the Captain Martin.

-In 1985, she was sold and renamed as the Danielle.
+In 1985, she was sold.
+Where she was renamed as the Danielle.

-However, later that year, the tug was acquired by Sun Oil Transport of Marcus Hook, Pennsylvania.
+In 1985, the tug was acquired by the Sun Oil Transportation Company of Marcus Hook, Pennsylvania.
 Where she was renamed as the Yobouca Sun.

-In 1986, she was sold and renamed the Yobouca.
+In 1986, she was sold.
+Where she was renamed as the Yobouca.

-The tug was then acquired by Dann Ocean Towing of Tampa, Florida.
+In 2005, the tug was acquired by the Dann Ocean Towing Company of Tampa, Florida.
 Where she was renamed as the Thomas Dann.

-Her electrical service is provided by two 75kw generators driven by two GM 6V71 engines.
-The tug's capacities are 68,000 gallons of Fuel Oil, 65 gallons of Hydraulic Oil, 700 gallons Lube Oil, 9,600 gallons of Potable Water.
+Her electrical service was provided by two 75kw generators sets.
+Driven by two, GM 6V71 diesel engines.
+The tug's capacities were 68,000 gallons of Fuel Oil, 65 gallons of Hydraulic Oil, 700 gallons Lube Oil, 9,600 gallons of Potable Water.

-The tug's towing gear consists of a double drum INTERcon DD 175 towing winch which was equipped with 2,000(ft) of 2(in) diameter stainless steel cable.
-Her "suitcase" drum is equipped with 1,000(ft) of 1 1/4 diameter wire.
+The tug's towing gear consisted of of a double drum, INTERcon DD175, towing winch.
+Outfitted with 2,000(ft) of 2(in) diameter, stainless steel, towing cable.
+Her "suitcase" drum was equipped with 1,000(ft) of 1.75 diameter towing wire.